 This 76-mile mountain scenic drive is packed with things to see and do, including plenty of waterfalls, picnic spots and hiking trails.
 The Forest Heritage National Scenic Byway is highlighted by beautiful mountain scenery and rich local history in the Blue Ridge Mountains of North Carolina.
-It's a great way to explore the Pisgah National Forest with iconic places along with way like Sliding Rock, Looking Glass Falls and Looking Glass Mountain.
-(Pic at top is Sunburst Falls.)
+It's a great way to explore Pisgah National Forest, and iconic places along with way like Sliding Rock, Looking Glass Falls and Looking Glass Rock.
+You could take an entire day to drive the winding route and stop at the many places along the way.
+Elevation ranges from around 2,100 feet in Brevard to 5,340 feet!
+It's not recommended for RVs.
+Pic at the top is Sunburst Falls.

 The Byway follows several highways to form a loop (so it's usually not listed on GPS or most maps).
 Our favorite section starts in Brevard and winds 15 miles by a river, waterfalls and great hikes to the Blue Ridge Parkway.
 From Asheville, take NC 280 (from the Airport area) south to Brevard and turn right onto US 276 as soon as you enter town.
 You will immediately leave the shopping centers and enter into the tranquility of the forest.
 Here's a mile-by-mile guide of what you'll see:

-- Mile 0.4: Syamore Flats Picnic Area along the Davidson River, a popular tubing spot in the summer
+- Mile 0.4: Sycamore Flats Picnic Area along the Davidson River, a popular tubing spot in the summer.

-- Mile 5.6: Looking Glass Falls roadside 85-foot waterfall with steps to the base
+- Mile 5.6: Looking Glass Falls roadside 85-ft. waterfall with steps to the base.

-- Mile 10.9: Forest Service Road 477 returns to highway on right (scenic unpaved drive)
+- Mile 10.9: Forest Service Road 477 returns to the highway on right (scenic unpaved drive).

-- Mile 11.0: Cradle of Forestry (open mid April-early November), birthplace of American forestry with exhibits, historic buildings and paved trails
+- Mile 11.0: Cradle of Forestry (open mid-April to early November), the birthplace of American forestry with exhibits, historic buildings and paved trails.

 - Mile 11.
 3: Pink Beds, an upland bog with a dense growth of pink blooming rhododendrons and laurels.
 Stop for a five-mile hike or a picnic.

 You can drive a section or allow at least two hours to drive the entire route.
-And there's plenty of great stops for picnics along the way.
+There are plenty of great stops for picnics along the way.
 The byway is also known as "Cooperhead Loop," a popular motorcycle drive with many twists and curves.

 Looking Glass Falls